Work Opportunity Tax Credit

 - Allow Non-Profit Employers to Participate in WOTC and Take the Credit Against FICA

-As part of the tax reform efforts expected in 2017, TIA will work for the permanent extension of WOTC.
+As part of the tax reform efforts expected in 2015, TIA will work for the permanent extension of WOTC.
+President Obama has indicated support for that effort – becoming the first President supporting to make WOTC permanent.